flutter/website/src/web.md

 and you don’t need a browser plug-in.

 {{site.alert.warning}}
-  **As of 1.9, web support is currently available as early release.**
+  **As of 1.9, web support is available as a tech preview.**
-  As web support hasn't yet reached beta, you can expect to experience crashes and missing features.
+  As web support hasn't yet reached alpha, you can expect to experience crashes and missing features.
   If you experience a problem that hasn't yet been reported, please [file an issue][] and make sure that "web" appears in the title.